eRaMvn/tfc-helper/README.md

 go build
 ```

+Or you can grab one of the executables under `Releases`

 ## Usage

-There are two main commands:
+There are three main commands:

 - update: To create/update variables in Terraform Cloud
 - delete: To delete variables in Terraform Cloud
+- copy: To copy variables from one workspace to another workspace irrespective of the organization in Terraform Cloud

 By default, the tool assumes that the variable will be environment variable.
 It will not marked as sensitive or as HCL value.